chef-boneyard/chef-client/README.md

 Use this recipe to run chef-client as a cron job rather than as a service.
 The cron job runs after random delay that is between 0 and 90 seconds to ensure that the chef-clients don't attempt to connect to the chef-server at the exact same time.
 You should set `node['chef_client']['init_style'] = 'none'` when you use this mode but it is not required.

+### task

+Use this recipe to run chef-client on Windows nodes as a scheduled task.
+Without modifying attributes the scheduled task will run 30 minutes after the recipe runs, with each chef run rescheduling the run 30 minutes in the future.
+By default the job runs as the system user.
+The time period between runs can be modified with the `default['chef_client']['task']['frequency_modifier']` attribute and the user can be changed with the `default['chef_client']['task']['user']` and `default['chef_client']['task']['password']` attributes.

 ## Usage

-Use the recipes as described above to configure your systems to run Chef as a service via cron or one of the service management systems supported by the recipes.
+Use the recipes as described above to configure your systems to run Chef as a service via cron / scheduled task or one of the service management systems supported by the recipes.

 The `chef-client::config` recipe is only _required_ with init style `init` (default setting for the attribute on debian/redhat family platforms, because the init script doesn't include the `pid_file` option which is set in the config.